gardener/cc-utils/_sources/pipeline_job.rst.txt

 -------

 In case the main repository has not been explicitly configured with a name, its default logical name is `source`.
-Thereforce, the following environemnt variables will then be defined:
+Therefore, the following environemnt variables will then be defined:

 * SOURCE_PATH
 * SOURCE_BRANCH